shadow3aaa/llama-cpp-rs/llama-cpp-4/README.md

 # llama-cpp-rs-2

-A wrapper around the [llama-cpp](https://github.com/ggerganov/llama.cpp/) library for rust.
+A wrapper around the [llama-cpp](https://github.com/ggerganov/llama.cpp/) library for rust, including new Sampler API from llama-cpp.

 # Info